danaamundsen/dnaartists/_posts/2023-03-01-dzf-what-were-bringing.md

 published: true
 ---

 Hello!
-Today I am bringing you an update with all of the goods we will be bringing with us to Detroit Zine Fest 2023!
-Alex and I did a [livestream](https://www.instagram.com/tv/CpOqOhyDCfg/?utm_source=ig_web_copy_link) on [our instagram](https://www.instagram.com/dna.artists/) last night highlighting all of the products weare going to be selling at the fest, but I wanted to share a list of products with prices for those of you that missed the live or dont have time to watch the whole thing but still want a big picture look at what we're taking with us to Detroit.
+Today I am bringing you an update with all of the goods we will be bringing with us to [Detroit Zine Fest 2023](https://www.dnaartists.net/events/detroit-zine-fest.html)!
+Alex and I did a [livestream](https://www.instagram.com/tv/CpOqOhyDCfg/?utm_source=ig_web_copy_link) on [our instagram](https://www.instagram.com/dna.artists/) last night highlighting all of the products we are going to be selling at the fest, but I wanted to share a list of products with prices for those of you that missed the live or don't have time to watch the whole thing but still want a big picture look at what we're taking with us to Detroit.
 Keep reading to see our goods list and prices.

 <!--more-->